Undergraduate education: United Kingdom, excluding Scotland

-European Bologna process systems
+European Bologna systems

 In many countries, the English distinction between a bachelor's and master's degree is being introduced by the Bologna process.
-Under the new Bologna reform, universities in Europe are introducing the Bachelor level (BA or BS) degree, often by dividing a 5-year Master-level program into two parts (3-year Bachelor's + 2-year Master's), where students are not obligated to continue with the second Master's-degree part.
+Under the new Bologna reform, universities in Europe are introducing the Bachelor level (BA or BS) degree, often by dividing a five-year Master-level program into two parts (three-year Bachelor's + two-year Master's), where students are not obligated to continue with the second Master's-degree part.
 These new bachelor's degrees are similar in structure to British bachelor's degrees.

 If there is a separate undergraduate degree, higher degrees (License, Master, Doctorat) can be gained after completing the undergraduate degree.
 In the traditional German system, there were no undergraduate degrees in some fields, such as engineering: students continued to Master's level education without any administrative breakpoints, and employers would not consider half-finished master's degrees.

 The Bachelor's phase in The Netherlands can be fulfilled either at university or at a university of applied sciences.
 These two institutions differ from each other in the level students learn abstract concepts.
 Education at universities is aimed at research and fundamental principles while at universities of applied sciences it concentrates on applying knowledge in a vocation.
 Universities of applied sciences typically do not offer master and PhD programs.

-Scottish system
+Scotland

 Students in Scotland usually enter university in the year they turn eighteen, with many starting at seventeen; courses take a year longer than in the rest of the UK.

 At the older universities the degree of Master of Arts is conferred in the arts subjects after four years while the newer universities instead confer the degree of Bachelor of Arts.
 The degree of Master of Arts conferred by the Ancient Scottish Universities is equivalent to the degree of Bachelor of Arts at other universities and does not require the level of study necessitated for the other degrees of master awarded by these universities.
 The degree instead reflects the ancient traditions of these universities.

 In the sciences, students usually read for the degree of bachelor, which usually takes four years.
 However, as with the rest of the UK, integrated master's degrees are popular in science and engineering, although in Scotland they last for five years.
 Degree classification is the same as in the rest of UK.